Lolner95/godotter/README.md

 ## A letter from the founder

 I make games because I love the moment when an idea becomes something you can *play*.
-Godot is incredible for that — open source, approachable, and powerful enough for serious work.
-But when I looked around for tooling that matched how I *actually* work in 2025 — with an AI partner that understands my whole project, my scenes, my scripts, and my mistakes — I kept coming up short.
+Godot is incredible for that, open source, approachable, and powerful enough for serious work.
+But when I looked around for tooling that matched how I *actually* work in 2025, with an AI partner that understands my whole project, my scenes, my scripts, and my mistakes, I kept coming up short.

 Nothing on the market felt like it was **made for Godot’s way of building games**: scenes and nodes, signals, `.tscn` and `.gd`, the editor as the center of gravity.
 I did not want a generic chat window bolted onto the side of my life.
-I wanted something closer to what **Cursor** did for general code: context-aware, iterative, respectful of diffs and history — but **native to Godot**.
+I wanted something closer to what **Cursor** did for general code: context-aware, iterative, respectful of diffs and history, but **native to Godot**.

 So I started **GoDotter** as a personal project: a dock inside the editor that talks to a small local Python server, powered by **Google Gemini**, that can **plan**, **explain**, **visualize**, and (when you explicitly allow it) **help edit** your project with guardrails.

 It is still early.
 It will get better.
-I am putting it on GitHub because **I believe we can make Godot more accessible** — not by dumbing anything down, but by meeting people where they are: solo devs, small teams, learners who have the passion but not yet the muscle memory for every system in the engine.
+I am putting it on GitHub because **I believe we can make Godot more accessible**, not by dumbing anything down, but by meeting people where they are: solo devs, small teams, learners who have the passion but not yet the muscle memory for every system in the engine.

 If you try it, break it, or improve it, you are already part of the story.
 Welcome.